cengizhankose/lynx-example/README.md

+# Calculator App

+A mobile calculator application and a performance test tool built with ReactLynx and powered by the Rspeedy framework.

+I made this app to test lynx framework feel free to experiment on your own as well

-## Rspeedy project
+## Project Overview

 This is a ReactLynx project bootstrapped with `create-rspeedy`.
+It demonstrates how to build a mobile calculator application using Lynx technologies that can be previewed directly on your mobile device.

+## Prerequisites

+- Node.js >= 18
+- pnpm package manager
+- LynxExplorer App installed on your mobile device

 ## Getting Started

+### Installation

 First, install the dependencies: